ballerina-attic/open-api-based-service/README.md

   "swagger": "2.0",
   "info": {
     "title": "Ballerina Petstore",
-    "description": "This is a sample Petstore server.
-This uses swagger definitions to create the ballerina service", "version": "1.0.0"
+    "description": "This is a sample Petstore server.", "version": "1.0.0"
   },
   "host": "localhost:9090",